drogel/dotfiles/README.md

 source $DOTFILES_SOURCE/installation/install_githooks.sh
 ```

-### What's the `.private` file?
+### What's the .private file?

-If `~/.private` exists, it will be sourced along with the other files.
+If `$DOTFILES_SOURCE/.private` exists, it will be sourced along with the other files.
 You can use this to add custom commands without forking this repository, or to add commands you don’t want to commit to a public repository.

-For instance, I set my Git credentials in my `~/.private` file, like this:
+For instance, I set my Git credentials in my `$DOTFILES_SOURCE/.private` file, like this:

 ```bash
 # My Git credentials.